 by Adriana ruiz

 The free museum Sunday, or Domenica al Museo, is an initiative launched by the Ministry of Culture in 2014 to promote access to culture and art for everyone.
-It allows free entry to over 400 state-owned museums, monuments, and archeological sites across Italy on the last Sunday of each month.
-Some of the most famous attractions that participate in this initiative include the Colosseum, the Uffizi Gallery, the Pompeii ruins, and the Vatican Museums.
+It allows free entry to over 400 state-owned museums, monuments, and archeological sites across Italy on the first Sunday of each month.
+Some of the most famous attractions that participate in this initiative include the Colosseum, the Uffizi Gallery, and the Pompeii ruins.

 However, not all museums and sites are part of this initiative, so it is advisable to check the official website of the Ministry of Culture before planning your visit.
 Also, keep in mind that some places may require a reservation, especially during peak seasons, and that some may have reduced opening hours or be closed for maintenance.